shadan-pk/Thought-Space/README.md

 ## Usage

-1. Open the app and log in or continue as a guest.
-2. Submit your thoughts using the input field at the bottom.
+1. Submit your thoughts using the input field at the bottom.
-3. View your thoughts scattered in the main thought space.
+2. View your thoughts scattered in the main thought space.
-4. Access the "Daily Collection" to see your past thoughts.

 ## Contribution